williamsdrake/williamsdrake.github.io/index.md

 %}

 {% capture text %}
-I am interested in merging immunology and microbiology to understand the processes that govern host-microbe interactions in health and disease at the oral barrier.
-To achieve this, I utilize mouse models that mimic disease in addition to clinical samples of pristine health and severe disease.
+The relationship between the host and microbiota in barrier mucosal tissues is delicate and requires communication between microbes and host cells to initiate, adapt, and terminate responses in a manner that protects the host from infection and allows beneficial microbes to survive and thrive.
+I am interested in understanding what governs host-microbe communication in health and disease at the oral barrier.

 [Read more](research)
 {:.center}